Automattic/domain-services-client/README.md

 - PHP 7.4 and later.
   (Should also work with PHP 8.0.)

-- Also requires a Http client compatible with \Psr\Http\Client\ClientInterface.
+- Also requires an Http client compatible with \Psr\Http\Client\ClientInterface.

 ### Manual Installation